 Physical trauma and addiction go together.
 There are unwelcome thoughts that you want to quiet down.
 You need an escape.
 A drug or alcohol will provide it.

 Self-medication is the act of dealing with a situation that you lack coping skills for.
 Nervous system depressants such as alcohol, opioids, and benzos numb you.
-Stimulants are uppers that get you out of bed, suppress your appetite, and let you go without resting.
+Stimulants are uppers that get you out of bed, suppress your appetite, and let you go without rest.
 Examples include cocaine, crack, and meth.

 You might only take a little of the drug in the beginning.
 Over time, you increase the dose to chase the high and overcome the tolerance that your body develops.
 Eventually, the influx of the drug changes your brain chemistry.
 You now need the drug to feel somewhat normal.

-Substance Abuse Treatment Offers Hope
+Look for Substance Abuse and Trauma Treatment

 Getting off this rollercoaster seems like a difficult task.
 However, it does not have to be.
 Work with a facility that offers addiction treatment services alongside trauma therapy to help you recover from substance abuse and physical trauma.
 Examples of modalities include:

-- Evidence-based clinical treatments that take place in residential, long-term settings
+- Evidence-based clinical treatments

 - One-on-one talk therapy